Home / Metros / Champaign

 Champaign-Urbana, IL

-Cost-of-living indicators for Champaign-Urbana, IL, compiled from Bureau of Economic Analysis Regional Price Parities (2024 data year).
-Categories include All Items, Goods, Services, and Rents.
+Cost-of-living indicators for Champaign-Urbana, IL, from Bureau of Economic Analysis Regional Price Parities, overall, goods, services, and rents vs the U.S. average of 100.

 What the Numbers Mean for Champaign

 Champaign ranks #221 of 387 U.S. metro areas measured by the Bureau of Economic Analysis, placing it in the lower half by cost.
 With an overall Regional Price Parity of 92.7, Champaign-Urbana, IL is 7.3% less expensive than the national baseline of 100.
-The gap between Champaign's most and least expensive categories — the priciest line item versus rents at 71.6 — is what drives the household budget experience on the ground, not the single headline number.
+The gap between Champaign's most and least expensive categories - goods at 93.6 versus rents at 71.6 - is what drives the household budget experience on the ground, not the single headline number.

 Looking at the 2008-2024 trajectory, Champaign's overall index has fallen by 3.5 points, improving relative affordability.
 For the 2024 data year, goods are indexed at 93.6 and services at 90.5, meaning everyday spending in Champaign is governed more by the services and rent mix than by retail goods prices.
 Readers comparing multiple destinations should always pair the RPP headline with local wage data and housing costs before drawing relocation conclusions.